 As the economy has slowly reopened, employment growth has rebounded, exceeding most expectations.
 But this growth has erased only about half of the original losses.
 In September, employment was still down by almost 11 million people from its recent peak.
 Those are bigger losses than we saw during the Great Recession.
-In contrast, after dropping nearly one-third of their value in February and March, financial markets have completely recovered, with all major U.S. stock indexes retracing their declines.
+In contrast, financial markets have recovered completely.
+After dropping nearly one-third in February and March, all major U.S. stock indexes have recovered their declines.

 Looking at the two recoveries I have just described-the economic one and the financial one-it seems unfair.
 Another example of Wall Street winning and Main Street losing.
-Of a few advancing while so many others fall behind.3
+Of a few advancing while so many others fall behind (Kuhn, Shularick, and Steins 2020).